Publication Date: 01 April 2026

 Nadia Wheatley

 Over a career of forty years, Nadia Wheatley has published a number of award-winning works of fiction, history and biography.
-Her most recent books are the memoir Her Mother’s Daughter (winner of the 2019 Waverley NIB Literary Award),...
+Strange New World is the culmination of a decade’s research into the history of post-war Germany that began...

 Read More